-SQL Server Configuration Manager Help > SQL Native Client Configuration > Client Protocols (SQL Server Configuration Manager) >

-In Microsoft SQL Server Configuration Manager, use the Protocol tab on the VIA Properties dialog box to view or specify the following options for the Virtual Interface Adapter.
+SQL Server Configuration Manager Help > SQL Server Native Client Configuration > Client Protocols (SQL Server Configuration Manager) > In Microsoft SQL Server Configuration Manager, use the Protocol tab on the VIA Properties dialog box to view or specify the following options for the Virtual Interface Adapter.
 For more information about connection strings, see Creating a Valid Connection String Using VIA Protocol.
+Important:

+The VIA protocol is deprecated.
+This feature will be removed in a future version of Microsoft SQL Server.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 Default NIC

 Indicates which Network Interface Card (NIC) the VIA protocol is bound to.
 NICs are numbered, starting at zero.
 Computers with only one NIC will indicate 0.

 Default Server

 VIA port that VIA is listening on when accepting connections from VIA clients.

 Enabled

 Possible values are Yes and No.

 Concepts

 Choosing a Network Protocol

 SQL Server Configuration Manager Help Aliases (SQL Server Configuration Manager)

-SQL Server Configuration Manager Help > SQL Native Client Configuration > An alias is an alternate name that can be used to make a connection.
+SQL Server Configuration Manager Help > SQL Server Native Client Configuration > An alias is an alternate name that can be used to make a connection.
 The alias encapsulates the required elements of a connection string, and exposes them with a name chosen by the user.
 To create an alias for the Microsoft SQL Server clients on this computer, right-click Aliases in the console pane, and then click New Alias.
 To configure an existing alias for the SQL Server clients on this computer, click Aliases in the console pane, right-click the desired existing alias in the details pane, and then click Properties.
 SQL Server Configuration Manager Help New Alias (Alias Tab)